openstack-archive/stx-docs/doc/source/installation_guide/latest/dedicated_storage.rst

    [wrsroot@controller-0 ~(keystone_admin)]$ system host-lvg-modify -b remote compute-0 nova-local

 ************************
-Unlocking a Compute Host
+Unlocking a compute host
 ************************

-On Controller-0, use the system host-unlock command to unlock the
+On controller-0, use the system host-unlock command to unlock the
-Compute-N:
+compute-N:

 ::

    [wrsroot@controller-0 ~(keystone_admin)]$ system host-unlock compute-0

-Wait while the Compute-N is rebooted.
+Wait while the compute-N is rebooted.
 Up to 10 minutes may be required for a reboot, depending on hardware.
-The host is rebooted, and its Availability State is reported as In-Test, followed by unlocked/enabled.
+The host is rebooted, and its availability state is reported as in-test, followed by unlocked/enabled.

 -------------------
-System Health Check
+System health check
 -------------------

 ***********************
-Listing StarlingX Nodes
+Listing StarlingX nodes
 ***********************

-On Controller-0, after a few minutes, all nodes shall be reported as Unlocked, Enabled, and Available:
+On controller-0, after a few minutes, all nodes shall be reported as unlocked, enabled, and available:

 ::